buildpacks/rfcs/text/0000-stack-buildpacks.md

 # How it Works
 [how-it-works]: #how-it-works

- A stack buildpack (a.k.a. stackpack) is a special case of buildpack that has the following properties:
+ A stack buildpack is a special case of buildpack that has the following properties:

 * Is run as the `root` user
 * Configured with `privileged = true` in the `buildpack.toml`